Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - avoiding close face to face interaction, for example by:

 - seating people back to back or front to back

 - erecting physical barriers or screens between people.

 - wearing appropriate protective equipment such as three-layered face coverings which comply with WHO guidance

 Also, measures could be taken in the workplace to create fixed groups of workers who, while interacting with each other within their group, do not mix with others.
 This may be achievable for example where shift work is undertaken.

+Providing information to workers and others on premises or in a workplace is key to successful control of virus spread.
 Information may be given orally or in writing (most obviously in signage).
 Generally the information provided will need to: